Additional support and funding for Care Leavers, Foyer residents and Estranged students

 If you have lived in care, organised via Social Services/your Local Authority, you should answer yes to the relevant question on your UCAS application.
 This is so that we can contact you as early as possible about the support available at Bath.
 The Admissions Progression Team can help with any queries about applying to Bath, you can get in touch via email@example.com.
 They will consider your time in care status as part of their contextual admissions process.
 If you feel that your circumstances have had an impact on your academic performance, then you may want to submit a mitigating circumstances form for them to consider alongside your UCAS application.
 Provided that you have answered ‘yes’ to the UCAS question, you do not necessarily need to mention that you are a care leaver in your personal statement.

-Estranged students are young people studying without the support of a family network, due to a breakdown in those relationships.
-Individuals in this position often have no contact at all with their family, or sporadic and conflictual contact.
-Key causes of a breakdown of family relationships could include (but are not limited to): emotional or physical abuse, mismatched expectations about family roles and relationships, or a clash of personality or values.
+Estranged students are young people studying without the support of their parents (biological, step or adoptive parents), due to a breakdown in those relationships.
+Some students might live independently, with friends, or with another family member (kinship care) while applying for university.
+Individuals in this position often have no contact at all with their parents, or sporadic and conflictual contact.
+Key causes of a breakdown of relationships could include (but are not limited to): emotional or physical abuse, mismatched expectations about family roles and relationships, or a clash of personality or values.
 Currently there is not a question on the UCAS application relating to this, however we encourage all applicants in this situation to get in touch with Admissions via the above email address so they can provide advice about applying to Bath.
-Please also contact Ben and Joanna via email@example.com for information on additional support and funding advice.
+Please also contact Ben and Joanna via firstname.lastname@example.org for information on additional support and funding advice.

 Stand Alone has worked with UCAS to produce guidance for estranged students on how to write their personal statement.